 Bringing home a memento to remember your trip is a very important part of your travel experience.
-Like photographs they hold special memories, and are little reminders of the places you’ve been.
+Like photographs, they hold special memories and are little reminders of the places you’ve been.
 Unlike pulling the trigger on that handmade umbrella in Myanmar, getting your souvenirs home isn’t always the easiest of tasks.
-Below are my tips on how to pack and safely transport your souvenirs.
+Below you’ll find our tips on how to bring home your souvenirs safe!

 How to Pack and Safely Transport Souvenirs